ktaletsk/taletskiy-com/content/posts/python-pool-limited-queue-processing.md

 tags: ["Python", "Multiprocessing", "Queue", "Pool"]
 ---

-While solving a problem I was confronted with a problem: I needed to build a large number (order of 100) of Docker containers and then push them to the registry.
+I was recently confronted with a problem: I needed to build a large number (order of 100) of Docker containers and then push them to the registry.
 Docker SDK for Python provided an excellent handle on that, and together with `multiprocessing` library allowed to parallelize the task very effectively.
-However, after testing the library I noticed that pushing multiple images to registry got stalled likely due to an overload of simultaneous uploads.
-In the empirical testing, I was only able to run 2-3 `docker push ...` commands before the process get stalled.
+However, after some initial testing I discovered that pushing multiple images to registry got stalled likely due to an overload of simultaneous uploads.
+In my testing, I was only able to run 2-3 simultaneous `docker push` commands until all the new ones I add got stalled.
 At that point I decided to limit the simultaneous uploads to the small number of parallel threads, while still utilizing large number of threads to facilitate image builds.
 Combination of queue (`multiprocessing.Queue`) for passing down the work from builder threads to pusher threads and thread pool (`multiprocessing.Pool`) looked like a best candidate.
 Yet, there are small nuances and gaps in documentation which took me some time to understand (especially when using `multiprocessing` on Windows).
 Below, I provide a small tutorial on how to use these data structures and objects.

 ## Problem formulation